Understanding your skin type.

 Sensitive skin types.

 A simple 3-step routine of cleansing, toning and moisturising should be a daily habit, morning and night.
-And for than optimum 4-step skin care routine that really embraces the power of Aloe Ferox – rejuvenate.
+And for an optimum 4-step skin care routine that really embraces the power of Aloe Ferox – rejuvenation is the ticket.